Customer perception can have a big influence on the success or failure of a business.

 What is customer perception?
 Put simply, it’s what a customer thinks and feels about your brand or products.

-Customer perception is formed through every interaction they’ve had with your business in their customer journey or customer experience, from a friend’s recommendation all the way through to a purchase.
+Customer perception is formed through every interaction they’ve had with your business.
+For example, it is being formed in their customer journey or customer experience.
+From a friend’s recommendation all the way through to a purchase.

 It includes the perceptions of both current and potential customers.